MaruView/MaruView/README.md

 Hi im Javi and i make things!
 Mostly videogames and software stuff💖

-- 🔭 I am currently working as a Backend developer at ADIDAS the company of the three stripes (///) and a programming lecturer at Universidad San Jorge!
+- 🔭 I am currently working as a Backend developer at ADIDAS the company of the three stripes (///) and as a programming lecturer at Universidad San Jorge!

 - 🎮  Co-director, gamedev-designer of [IDEA](https://store.steampowered.com/app/1873870/IDEA/), developer of tools for [Toy Tactics](https://store.steampowered.com/app/1772530/Toy_Tactics/) and also i was tester in [Yuppie Psycho](https://store.steampowered.com/app/597760/Yuppie_Psycho_Executive_Edition/)